danvick/yii2-jumbefupi/README.md

 Yii::$app->jumbefupi->checkBalance($fromCache)
 ```
 `$fromCache`: Boolean to enable getting cached balance if available or to ignore cached value.
 Only useful when `cacheBalance` is set to true in config

+See the API documentation for more information here: [JumbeFupi API Docs](https://api.jumbefupi.com/v2/docs/api)